 LIN 496 allows students to earn UB credit, gain valuable teaching experience, and make a meaningful contribution to the community all at the same time.
 The Department of Linguistics places UB undergraduate students in the Buffalo Public Schools as a teacher's aid or tutor to work with children on developing their language and literacy skills.

 RLL 496 is designed as an experiential learning course for (primarily) majors and minors in Romance Languages and Literatures.
-Its aim is to provide them with some basic principles of TESOL, and then pair each student with an individual in the WNY refugee community for tutoring in English and for the preparation of a narrative about their lives.
-The goals of the course are for RLL students to expand their own cultural awareness, expand their awareness of English and of language itself, learn some rudiments of TESOL which they may wish to explore further with a Fulbright year or TESOL certification, recognize the value of their own training in language and literature, and become acquainted with the strengths and needs of local immigrant communities.
-Pre-Requisites: Permission of instructor, plus at least two 300-level courses in FR, SPA, ITA, or GER
+Its aim is to provide students with some basic principles of TESOL, and then pair each student with an individual in the WNY refugee community for tutoring in English and for the preparation of a narrative about their lives.

 Information on service opportunities is available through Student Engagement.
-Learn more about their volunteer and community service programs including: Saturday of Service, Alternative Spring Break, StayUpUB fundraiser and more!
+Learn more about volunteer and community service programs including: Social Change Saturdays, Alternative Breaks, and more!